Find Affordable College Courses

 Top 10 Best Communication & Media Studies Bachelor's Degree Schools

 Our analysis found Appalachian State University to be the best value school for communication and media studies students who want to pursue a bachelor’s degree in North Carolina.
-Located in the distant town of Boone, Appalachian State is a public school with a very large student population.
+Located in the town of Boone, Appalachian State is a public college with a very large student population.

-The average tuition and fees for an in-state undergraduate at Appalachian State are $7,410 a year.
+In-state tuition fees for undergraduate students at Appalachian State are $7,410 per year.
 Communications majors at Appalachian State take out an average of $21,282 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $150, based on a 10-year repayment plan.

 In addition to its great value ranking, Appalachian State is in the top 20% of all schools on our Best Communication & Media Studies Bachelor’s Degree Schools in North Carolina list.

-Full Communication & Media Studies at Appalachian State University Report
+Read full report on Communication & Media Studies at Appalachian State University

 UNC Pembroke undergraduate students pay an average of $3,495 in in-state tuition and fees each year.
 The average amount in student loans that communications majors at UNC Pembroke take out while working on their Bachelor's Degree is $26,870.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $127.